Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Theoretical analysis

-Let $L$ denote the generalization error for a dataset distribution $F \in \F$ and $\widehat{L}$ the empirical error on $D$.
-We write $\widehat{L}(x)$ and $L(x)$ as shorthand for $\widehat{L}(modified(m_0,x))$ and $L(modified(m_0,x))$.
-No i.i.d. assumption is needed for $D$, only concentration inequalities.
-We fix the optimization randomness \(\w\) (the stochastic case is discussed in~\cref{app:stochastic}) and study how the number of distinct possible internal states affects generalization.
-In \cref{deterthm}, deferred to~\cref{genbou}, we show that the generalization gap of the final model~\(\widehat{x}\) is controlled by the number of reachable configurations in~ \cref{zebound}.
+We fix the algorithm $a$ seed \(\w\) (the stochastic case is discussed in~\cref{app:stochastic}) and study how the number of distinct possible internal states affects generalization. \cref{deterthm} shows that the generalization gap is controlled by the number of reachable configurations in~\cref{zebound}.
 It also provides a uniform bound over all intermediate models \((m_1, \dots, m_b)\), ensuring that empirical losses remain close to the true risk throughout optimization.

-The assumptions for ~\cref{deterthm} are mild: it only requires that empirical loss (on one draw of the dataset $D$) is a good proxy for population (test) performance, a standard concentration-bound hypothesis in classical learning theory~\cite{dgl,VVW,Vapnik:95,as} (see ~\cref{sec:ldb}).
-When losses are bounded in $[0,1]$ (as is the case in our experiments, where we use average accuracy), ~\cref{deterthm} with Hoeffding’s inequality yields: \begin{corollary} (informal) Under standard concentration assumptions (\cref{eqone}), if individual losses are in $[0,1]$ and Hoeffding’s inequality applies (Eq.~\ref{eq:hoeffding}), then:
+The bound is obtained using mild assumptions, only requiring that the empirical loss is a good proxy for the true loss, a standard concentration-bound hypothesis in classical learning theory~\cite{VVW,vap95} (see ~\cref{sec:ldb}).